-Litigation involving environmental issues in Michigan has been filed to prevent the Secretary of the Interior from taking the site for the Michigan project into trust that, in the event of an unfavorable outcome, might prevent or delay the completion of the Michigan project and realization of a portion of the Company's investment therein.
-As a result, a draft environmental impact statement has been prepared and the Bureau of Indian Affairs, as the lead agency for these purposes, has scheduled a public hearing for August 24, 2005, in Battle Creek, Michigan to consider comments to the draft.
+Litigation involving environmental issues in Michigan has been filed to prevent the Secretary of the Interior from taking the site for the Michigan project into trust that, in the event of an unfavorable outcome, might prevent or delay the completion of the Michigan project and realization of a portion of the Company's investment therein As a result, a draft environmental impact statement has been prepared.
+The Bureau of Indian Affairs, as the lead agency for these purposes, held a public hearing on August 24, 2005, in Battle Creek, Michigan to consider comments to the draft.
+The comment period closed on October 4, 2005 and the Company is currently preparing its response to the comments received.

-The Company's estimated minimum estimated loss is zero and its maximum exposure to loss as a result of its involvement with the Michigan project, as of June 30, 2005, is approximately \$12.2 million, which is made up of the net book value of contract rights, land, and notes receivable from the Michigan tribe.
+The Company's estimated minimum estimated loss is zero and its maximum exposure to loss as a result of its involvement with the Michigan project, as of September 30, 2005, is approximately \$12.4 million, which is made up of the net book value of contract rights, land, and notes receivable from the Michigan tribe.
 This would be the case only if the project were to be abandoned and none of its assets were recoverable.
 The foregoing estimated range of exposure does not include defense costs as the Company's policy is to expense legal and other litigation costs in the period incurred.
 Accordingly, no provision has been made in the financial statements for any such losses, but consistent with the Company's accounting policy, notes receivable are carried at management's best estimate of their fair value.